peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 When developing, which you obviously do TDD or at least kind of TDD.
 Simply automatically run the tests that are related to the code that you're refactoring everytime you hit save by `~ testOnly path.to.code.AwesomeCodeSpec.scala`.
 Maybe use some wildcards `~ testOnly path.to.code.*`.

-Doing some massive refactoring, `~ compile` will be your best friend.
+Doing some massive refactoring? `~ compile` will be your best friend.

 Happy coding.